 Museum of Art – Thanjavur Palace

-A part of the Thanjavur Palace houses the Museum of Art.
+A part of the palace houses the Museum of Art.
 This is a very strange building with a tall bell tower with open windows standing at the entrance.
-Different walls of central courtyard bear entirely different facades giving an impression of a forced patch up work overtime or to depict various times.
+Different walls of the central courtyard bear entirely different facades.
+Gives an impression of forced patch-up work overtime or depicts various times.
 As you enter a huge Brahma statue in dark grey stone greets you.
-The courtyards have the stone sculptures excavated from the region.
+The courtyards have stone sculptures excavated from the region.
 The upkeep and documentation can definitely be better.
 The paint was falling on sculptures as the palace was undergoing maintenance.
-I wonder if the sculptures are worth displaying in a museum, are they not worth protecting and maintaining as well.
+I wonder if the sculptures are worth displaying in a museum.
+Are they not worth protecting and maintaining as well?

-You can go on top of this building to see the upper part of the palace.
-There is an interesting inverted lotus shaped ceiling.
+You can go to the top of this building to see the upper part of the palace.
+There is an interesting inverted lotus-shaped ceiling.
 And there are niches and windows on the outside view.
 I went to the top to get a distant view of the Big Temple.
 But was disappointed to know that there is no such view.
-There is 92 feet long bone of a whale on display here, though again lying in the complete neglect.
+Then there is a 92 feet long bone of a whale on display here.
+Though again lying in complete neglect.
 There are remnants of some paintings on the wall with dominant red and black.
 The style is definitely what we know as Tanjore’s trademark style.
 But whether there were any precious stones on them or not cannot be said by looking at them during a visit.

-Another part of the palace has colorful durbar hall with Srinathji painting in Nathdwara style on the walls along with traditional Tanjore style.
-There is a small wooden stage with place marked for the throne on it through an elaborate chhatri.
+Another part of the palace has a colorful durbar hall with Srinathji paintings in Nathdwara style on the walls in traditional Tanjore style.
+There is a small wooden stage with the place marked for the throne on it through an elaborate chhatri.
 This part is barricaded now.
 In front of the hall is a garden that is again lying in neglect.
 The two sides have pillared corridors and the fourth side has the entrance.

 Serfoji Memorial Hall

-In one of the upper rooms, the called Serfoji memorial hall, with his personal belongings.
-Most of which are the times that you may associate with your grandparent’s generation.
+One of the upper rooms, called Serfoji memorial hall has his personal belongings displayed.
+Most of which are of the times that you may associate with your grandparent’s generation.

 Saraswati Mahal Library is the biggest delight in this palace complex.
 Though as a tourist you only get to see the museum.
-At the entrance, there is a full wall Tanjore painting that can hold your eyes for quite some time.
+At the entrance, there is a full wall of Tanjore paintings that can hold your eyes for quite some time.
 Unfortunately, you are not allowed to take pictures here.
-Inside the museum, you can see the botanical and medical records, the Shastras or encyclopedias dedicated to animals like horses and elephants.
-Beautiful paintings of fishes and butterflies, musical records, prints of Daniel photographs.
-Various manuscripts, books from the Serfoji’s Printing press including a Tamil – English dictionary, miniature Chitra Ramayana, 19 Parva Mahabharata etc.
+Inside the museum, you can see the botanical and medical records, the Shastras, or encyclopedias dedicated to animals like horses and elephants.
+Beautiful paintings of fishes and butterflies, musical records, and prints of Daniel’s photographs.
+Various manuscripts, and books from the Serfoji’s printing press.
+A Tamil – English dictionary, miniature Chitra Ramayana, 19 Parva Mahabharata, etc.

-There is documentation of things like Punishment methods of China, 64 bathing Ghats of Varanasi, almanacs, and human physiognomy charts.
-There are amusing things like microscopic writing with each letter formed by scores of word Shiva, coiled manuscripts, and cloth designs.
-It is not a huge museum, but a very interesting and a very well maintained, displayed and documented one.
-The bookshop of the library had the books only in Tamil and Marathi.
+There is documentation of things like the Punishment methods of China, the 64 bathing Ghats of Varanasi, almanacs, and human physiognomy charts.
+There are amusing things like microscopic writing with each letter formed by scores of words Shiva, coiled manuscripts, and cloth designs.
+It is not a huge museum.
+But a very interesting and well-maintained displayed and documented one.
+The bookshop in the library had books only in Tamil and Marathi languages.

-There are 4 different tickets that you have to buy to see the different part of the same Maratha Palace Tanjore complex.
+There are 4 different tickets that you have to buy to see the different parts of the same Maratha Palace Tanjore complex.
 They are for a visit to the Museum, Serfoji Hall, Durbar Hall, and Saraswati museum.
 I hope authorities make it a single ticket to avoid hassles in figuring out what ticket applies where.

 On a lighter note, now I understand why a Maratha Rajnikanth rules the Tamil Heartland.